MicrosoftDocs/SupportArticles-docs/support/aspnet/high-memory-level.md

 Also, when you do a final build of your application, make sure that you do it in Release mode, not Debug mode.
 Once you're in production, debugging should no longer be necessary.
 It can really slow down your performance and eat up your memory.
 Setting this attribute means you change a few things about how you handle your application.

 First, batch compile will be disabled, even if it's set in this `compilation` element.
 What this means is that you create an assembly for every page in your application so that you can break into it.
-These assemblies can be scattered randomly across your memory space, making it more and more difficult for you to find the contiguous space to allocate memory.
+These assemblies can be scattered randomly across your memory space, making it more difficult for you to find the contiguous space to allocate memory.

 Second, the `executionTimeout` attribute ([\<httpRuntime> Element](/previous-versions/dotnet/netframework-1.1/e1f13641(v=vs.71))) is set to a high number, overriding the default of 90 seconds.
 It's fine when debugging, because you can't have the application time out while you patiently step through the code to find your blunders.
 However, it's a significant risk in production.
-It means that should you have a rogue request for whatever reason, it will hold on to a thread and continue any detrimental behavior for days rather than just a minute and a half.
+It means that if you have a rogue request for whatever reason, it will hold on to a thread and continue any detrimental behavior for days rather than just a minute and a half.

-Finally, you'll be creating more files in your *Temporary ASP.NET* files folder, and the `System.Diagnostics.DebuggableAttribute` ([System.Diagnostics Namespace](https://docs.microsoft.com/dotnet/api/system.diagnostics?view=dotnet-plat-ext-3.1&preserve-view=true) gets added to all generated code, which can cause performance degradation.
+Finally, you'll be creating more files in your *Temporary ASP.NET* files folder.
+And the `System.Diagnostics.DebuggableAttribute` ([System.Diagnostics Namespace](https://docs.microsoft.com/dotnet/api/system.diagnostics?view=dotnet-plat-ext-3.1&preserve-view=true) gets added to all generated code, which can cause performance degradation.

 If you get nothing else from this article, I do hope you get this information.
 Leaving debugging enabled is bad.
 We see this behavior all too often, and it's so easy to change.
 Remember it can be set at the page level.
 Make sure all of your pages aren't setting it.